 Featuring a hard-working cast of four playing multiple roles on an almost harder-working set, this show will have you laughing and gasping throughout at the magic of theatre and the ‘real’ magic of illusions designed by TV’s Pete Firman (BBC One’s The Magicians).

-“Celebrations of theatricality… low budget aplomb worthy of The 39 Steps
+“Celebrations of theatricality… aplomb worthy of The 39 Steps

 The Times